gitter-badger/newkozlukov.github.io/_posts/2018-02-04-object-model.md

 expects from the application?
 A REST api for WEB or plain datastructures for a standalone application that relies on data-bindings.
 Not a "bunch of interacting entities" at all

+Basically the coders are writing lots of code which is never really used.
+That happens because it is convenient to follow the routine: write resource classes, write the services, generate the sql and the REST endpoints, write some tests, proceed as usual.
+This process doesn't really involve thinking.
+Convenient indeed.
+The only caveat: people produce erroneous unmaintanable shite which somehow keeps working as long as an employer keeps paying the employee.
+It may seem feasible given that modern society is all built on deprecated, unsustainable, and self-destructive methods.
+It may so far but there's a line.
+We haven't reached it yet and we can't see it, but that doesn't mean it isn't here.